Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Introduction

-To bridge this gap, we propose this end-to-end framework which provides a standardized paradigm to evaluate VLMs for visual question-answering in practical settings.
-First, we develop a evaluation framework on coming up with a structure that allows this comparison over factors that define practical usage.
-Our framework allows comparison of VLMs under three separate aspects: \textit{task type}, \textit{application domain}, and \textit{knowledge type}.
-Multiple datasets like VQAv2~\cite{vqav2}, OK-VQA~\cite{okvqa}, ChartQA~\cite{chartqa}, etc., provide task instances to train and evaluate models based on different task types, but none of them label their instances on other practical aspects.
-Our framework proposes a dataset derived from these existing benchmarks where tasks are also classified and labeled with their application domains, and type of knowledge required to carry out the task successfully, as shown in Figure~\ref{fig:data_example}.
-Each task can have multiple tags associated with the above three aspects.
-Further, recent works~\cite{evaluating_odqa,g_eval} have also identified that comparing LLM-generated text with traditional evaluation metrics for open-domain QA~\cite{evaluating_odqa} as well as Natural Language Generation~\cite{g_eval} is challenging and not representative with human evaluations.
-Because these generative models are trained on large datasets, they may produce correct answers that are unfairly evaluated if they differ from the gold-standard labels.
-This challenge would also transfer to VLMs.
-To mitigate this, we also propose \texttt{GoEval}, which is a multimodal evaluation metric based on GPT-4o~\cite{gpt4}, and shows superior correlation with human judgement than previously used metrics when used with VLM generated outputs.
-Our framework is for VQA, but can be adapted to other vision-language tasks.
+To bridge the gap in evaluating VLMs on VQA, we propose an end-to-end framework that provides a standardized paradigm for evaluating vision-language models (VLMs) across three key aspects: \textit{task type}, \textit{application domain}, and \textit{knowledge type}.
+Existing datasets like VQAv2~\cite{vqav2}, OK-VQA~\cite{okvqa}, and ChartQA~\cite{chartqa} offer task instances for training and evaluation but lack labels for other practical aspects.
+Our framework addresses this by developing and sharing a dataset \texttt{VQA360} derived from the above benchmarks, where tasks are also labeled with their application domains and the knowledge types required for successful completion, as illustrated in Figure~\ref{fig:data_example}, allowing for a evaluation $360^\circ$ in practical settings.
+Each task can have multiple tags for all these aspects.
+In addition, traditional NLP evaluation metrics have been shown to be poorly correlated with human judgments for generative models~\cite{evaluating_odqa,g_eval}, an issue that extends to VLM.
+To address this, we introduce \texttt{GoEval}, a multimodal evaluation metric leveraging GPT-4o~\cite{gpt4}, which demonstrates superior alignment with human judgment compared to existing metrics.
+Together, they complement each other to provide an end-to-end, completely multimodal evaluation framework.
+Our framework evaluates 10 variations of 8 VLMs, accommodating diverse requirements such as open-source, resource-efficient, or privacy-compliant models.